 Inspired by a poem, and joining forces with co-author Claire Taylor, this book shares George's wisdom and zest for life, in a celebration of diversity, friendship and being yourself.
-Through vibrant illustrations and rhyming text, George, who is a child with Down syndrome, introduces us to his family, hobbies, and interests.
+Through vibrant illustrations and rhyming text, George, a child who has Down syndrome, introduces us to his family, hobbies, and interests.